nau/lasca-compiler/README.md

 allowing instant compilation/execution cycle, like dynamic languages give.

 Imagine
-- Scala with type classes, fast compilation/startup time, without OOP, inheritance, variance, and other complexities
+- Scala with type classes, fast compilation/startup time, without OOP, inheritance, variance, implicits, and other complexities
-- Go with global type inference and parametric polymorphism
+- Go with ADTs, global type inference and parametric polymorphism
-- Haskell that is strict and has more 'traditional' syntax and semantics
+- Haskell that is strict and has more 'traditional' syntax and semantics, normal String, and string interpolation
+- OCaml with overloaded +-*/ for ints and floats, type classes
 - Rust with garbage collector and without all those scopes and <>::!?
-- Erlang with type inference and fast execution
+- Erlang with types and fast execution
+- Python with multiline lambdas
 - IntelliJ Idea support :)

 Inspired by:
 - Scala
 - Haskell, Liquid Haskell
+- OCaml/SML
 - Closure (persisted data structures)
 - Idris/Agda (dependent types?)
 - Go (simplicity, speed, Any interface?, all-in-one compiler)